 The rhythm of learning for these lessons is based upon the same structure as a Eucharist service, following a simple Gather, Listen, Do, Go format.
-Two of the zones -Gather and Do are the Large Group Zones, Listen and Do are laid out as Growing Zones that the children will rotate through.
-Children are divided into Learning Pods according to whatever formula you feel is best according to the options given in the Facilitators Guide.
+You may do as much or as little from each section as you feel is best for your class.